vivekanandan91/digital/README.md

 # Digital

-Has some basic angular js stuff
+Has some basic angular js code diplaying git repos based on technologies